Create an External access token

 - In your Portal instance, sign in as an admin.

-- Go to Admin → App Settings.
+- Under the Admin section click on App Settings.

 - Scroll down to the External access section.